andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/taking-first-steps-with-swiftui.md

 ## Wait, Where's the Canvas?
 If you don't have the option to view the canvas in Xcode, it's because this feature requires you to be running macOS Catalina.

+Don't feel left out of the SwiftUI fun, though!
+Just press `command` + `R` to see everything load up in the iOS 13 Simulator.

 ## Syncing Changes Between SwiftUI Code and Xcode's Canvas
 Changing and saving your SwiftUI view code automatically updates the canvas preview.